-Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable For Previous Findings Not Corrected or Parti ially Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action U. S. De 2017 partment 119 2017-093 Complete Risk Assessments for Subrecipients 16.575 DCJS Corrective action is ongoing To ensure compliance with new VOCA rules and sub-recipient monitoring under the Federal Uniform Guidance, DCJS Victims Services staff, in collaboration with Grants Administration, have drafted a Crime Victim Services Monitoring Plan and Policy, which includes the use of a formal, scored, risk assessment instrument and written documentation of the assessment results.
+Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable For Previous Findings Not Corrected or Parti ially Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action of Justice 2017-093 Complete Risk Assessments for Subrecipients 16.575 DCJS Corrective action is ongoing To ensure compliance with new VOCA rules and sub-recipient monitoring under the Federal Uniform Guidance, DCIS Victims Services staff, in collaboration with Grants Administration, have drafted a Crime Victim Services Monitoring Plan and Policy, which includes the use of a formal, scored, risk assessment instrument and written documentation of the assessment results.
 The Crime Victim Services Monitoring Plan and Policy will be implemented prior to the next funding cycle of sub-recipients.
 In an effort to stay abreast of changes or updates, Victims Services and Grants Administration staff will receive ongoing training on the Uniform Guidance requirements for sub-recipient monitoring.
-Additionally, to ensure continued compliance and promote consistency, two full-time Victims Services grant monitor positions, and adoption of an updated agency monitoring plan and policies, will increase DCJS capacity to conduct on-site monitoring, guided by the formal, scored, risk assessment tool.
+Additionally, to ensure continued compliance and promote consistency, two full-time Victims Services grant monitor positions are currently in recruitment.
+The addition of these positions, and adoption of an updated agency monitoring plan and policies, will increase DCIS capacity to conduct on-site monitoring, guided by the formal, scored, risk assessment tool.
 The Division Directors of Finance and Administration and Programs and Services will ensure adherence to the Crime Victim Services Monitoring Plan and Policy. been finalized.
-To ensure compliance with new VOCA rules and sub-recipient monitoring under the Federal Uniform Guidance, DCJS Victims Services staff, in collaboration wit Grants Administration, have drafted a Crime Victim Services Monitoring Plan and Policy, which includes the use of a formal, scored, risk assessment instrument and written documentation of the assessment results.
-1 2017 120 2017-094 Improve Internal Controls over Financial Reporting 16.575 • DCJS Corrective action is ongoing DCJS has developed a review process to ensure that similar errors will not occur in the future.
+To ensure compliance with new VOCA rules and sub-recipient monitoring under the Federal Uniform Guidance, DCJS Victims Services staff, in collaboration wit Grants Administration, have drafted a Crime Victim Services Monitoring Plan and Policy, which includes the use of a formal, scored, risk assessment instrument and written documentation of the assessment results. ı 2017 120 Improve Internal Controls over Financial Reporting 16.575 - DCJS Corrective action is ongoing DCJS has developed a review process to ensure that similar errors will not occur in the future.
 The quarterly federal financial reports submitted to the Department of Justice will be reviewed for accuracy and initialed by the preparer.
 The Manager of Grants Administration will then review and initial the reports.
 The Division Director of Finance and Administration will ensure compliance with this new process which will be immediately implemented. been finalized.
 DCJS has developed a review process to ensure that similar errors will not occur in the future.
 Not reported.
-U. S. De 2017 Update Contract Provisions, Enforce Contract Administration, and Evaluate Supporting Documentation and Reasonableness of Federal Grant Expenditures 17.282 - VSU Resolved - corrective action is completed
+U. S. Der 2017 121 2017-095 Update Contract Provisions, Enforce Contract Administration, and Evaluate Supporting Documentation and Reasonableness of 17.282 VSU Resolved - corrective action is completed

-^{} Virginia Alcoholic Beverage Control Authority was named Virginia Alcoholic Beverage Control prior to July 1, 2018.
+$^{^{}}$ Virginia Alcoholic Beverage Control Authority was named Virginia Alcoholic Beverage Control prior to July 1, 2018.